|

 are no longer a danger to Prince Legolasthat is the most

 important thingand you have plenty of time.
-Left to themselves,
+Left alone,

 your feelings will resolve themselves.
 Naturally."